-After you’ve talked to your doctor, take a look through our list of tips for getting rid of pink eye fast.
+While you’re waiting for your conjunctivitis to resolve, we’ve compiled a list of tips for getting rid of pink eye fast at home.
 Most of these involve cleaning your eyes.
 While these steps will work to heal your eyes faster, they will also make you more comfortable in the meantime.

-One of the worst parts of having pink eye is the uncomfortable build up of crust and mucus.
+One of the worst parts of having pink eye is the uncomfortable build-up of crust and mucus.
 To make your life more comfortable while your eyes heal and to make your face look a little less grotesque, clean your eyes two to three times a day using a cotton ball or cotton bud dampened with warm water.
 Be sure to wash your hands before doing so to prevent any dirt from entering the infected area.
 And after you’re finished, safely dispose of the cotton ball and wash your hands again.
-These U.S. Cotton First Aid Cotton Balls use medical-grade cotton for your eye cleaning needs.
+These cotton balls are great for your eye cleaning needs.

 BEST TO PREVENT SPREAD